HOW TO BODY PAINT A FEMALE MODEL?

 Concept, Ideas or Themes

-Now that we have our area that we will be painting picked out we must move on to our concept or theme.
+Now that we have the area that we will be painting picked out we must move on to our concept or theme.
 I know that you want to do something magical and if this is your first time.
 I do recommend doing something simple.
 The reason for this is that you can learn or adjust to painting on human skin.
 Painting on human skin is different than painting on paper or canvas.
-SO, I recommend doing a shirt with solid colors or something has splash painting.
+SO, I recommend doing a shirt with solid colors or something that has splash painting.
 Then, as you learn more about painting on the body you can adventure into more difficult concepts or themes.

 I tend to visualize the placement of the number or letter on the chest area.
 Since we have to deal with the curvature area.
 You must realize that when the shirt moves so does that area.
 That is why I like to use a grease pen to mark the body for reference points before I start painting.
 An example of what I’m talking about is how the shirt folds when the model turns or twist.
 Another example is how the back pocket must be placed on the right spot of the back hip.
 Yet, again the movement of the body and the shifting body parts is something you must take into consideration.